awslabs/ec2-spot-workshops/content/efficient-and-resilient-ec2-auto-scaling/lab1/30-create-policy.md

 Following up with your scenario, one of the requirements is to reduce the impact of time the application takes to become ready.

 {{% notice info %}}
 Predictive scaling has a **SchedulingBufferTime** parameter that  allows instances to launch in advance.
 For example, the forecast says to add capacity at 10:00 AM, and you choose to pre-launch instances by 5 minutes.
 In that case, the instances will be launched at 9:55 AM.
-The intention is to give resources time to be provisioned..
+The intention is to give the instances time to be initialized..
 {{% /notice %}}

 ### Create the predictive scaling policy